 Welcome to Lilien Czech

-Lilien Czech is a joint-venture project of the companies P&P Jewelry LLC, founded in 2006 by business partners Josef Pechac and David Pergler, both of whom have years of experience in the rhinestone jewelry industry, and Lilien LLC, founded in 2000 by Roman Matous, one of the leading traditional rhinestone jewelry artisans in the Czech Republic.
-Together they offer exquisite handmade jewelry under the Lilien Czech Jewelry brand to an ever-growing number of satisfied customers throughout the world.
+Lilien Czech is a project of the company Lilien Czech Jewelty LLC, founded in 2006 by business partners Josef Pechac and David Pergler, both of whom have years of experience in the rhinestone jewelry industry.
+We offer exquisite handmade jewelry under the Lilien Czech Jewelry brand to an ever-growing number of satisfied customers throughout the world.

 David Pergler, Lucie Pergler, Josef Pechac